microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-06.md

 1. Make sure all the Docker containers introduced in the previous challenges are running (you can use the `Resources/Infrastructure/start-all.ps1` script to start them).

-1. Open the a **new** terminal window in VS Code and make sure the current folder is `Resources/VehicleRegistrationService`.
+1. Open a **new** terminal window in VS Code and make sure the current folder is `Resources/VehicleRegistrationService`.

 1. Enter the following command to run the `VehicleRegistrationService` with a Dapr sidecar: